ultraleap/UnityPlugin/README.md

 1. The latest Ultraleap Tracking Service installed
 2. An Ultraleap compatible device
 3. Unity 2019.4 LTS or newer
-  - This module has been tested to work in Unity 2019.4 LTS

 ### Installation

-The Unity Plugin repository is designed to work with Unity 2019.4 LTS or newer, as a result there are several ways you can consume this plugin
+The Unity Plugin repository is designed and tested to work against 2019.4 LTS and 2020.3 LTS.

+There are several ways you can consume this plugin.

 <details>
 <summary> Option 1: UPM via GitHub </summary>